4 ways to reuse your dehumidifier water around the house, recommended by experts

 'It’s excellent for filling irons or humidifiers since it’s already distilled and won’t cause limescale build-up.
 If you’re using dehumidifier water regularly, give the collection tank a good clean every week to keep it free from bacteria,' says Fiona.

-The minerals that are present in your water cause limescale, so by using dehumidifier water, your iron will run more efficiently and you can descale your iron less frequently.
+So in fact using dehumidifier water, your iron will run more efficiently and you can descale your iron less frequently.

 3. Cleaning your home